30 November

 The The

 Jone San Martin and Emma Lewis perform William Forsythe and Dana Caspersen's The The, a choreographic work that explores the relationship between movement, music, and spatial awareness.
-Emphasising a detailed, almost algorithmic approach to movement that demands the audience’s attention to the dancers' interactions, with space and each other, and on their indomitable skill and technicality.
+Emphasising a detailed, almost algorithmic approach to movement that demands the audience’s attention on the dancers' interactions, with space, and each other, and on their indomitable skill and technicality.

 The The performed by San Martin and Lewis is a richly articulate knot, wound by two women.
 Thinking intently through the curves and tensions of their bodies, the women engage in a conversation of limbs, expressed in a precise, tangled dialect of beauty.